 Fry, Julius et al (op cit) measure the degree to which policy in different countries focuses on different objectives.
 Starting with Poole (1970).

-See Hrnčíf and Smidkova (1998) for an assessment of velocity developments in Czech Republic.
+See Hrnčif and Smidkova (1998) for an assessment of velocity developments in Czech Republic.
 Their paper also illustrates the difficulties of specifying an inflation target in the presence of supply shocks.

-Similarly, Alfaro and Schwartz (1999) argue that many of the shocks that affect price developments in Mexico are beyond the immediate control of monetary online.
-These included developments in the asychapter rate, wages controlled prices and average inflation.
+Similarly, Alfaro and Schwartz (1999) argue that many of the shocks that affect price developments in Mexico are beyond the immediate control of monotary replicy.
+These include developments in the acchange rate, wages controlled prices and external inflation.

 monetary policy.
-These include developments in the exchange rate, wages, controlled prices and external inflation.
-See Crockett (1999) for a more detailed assessment of the effect of structural factors on the choice of target.
+These include developments in the exchange rate, wages, controlled prices and external inflation See Crockett (1999) for a more detailed assessment of the effect of structural factors on the choice of target.
+(5)